top of page

 -

 What do I do if I believe a mistake has been made regarding my care—or if I am just dissatisfied?We recommend talking directly to the doctor.
 Medicine is complex.
 Even nurses may not completely understand why certain decisions are made.
-It’s always best to take directly to the doctor to get a complete explanation from their perspective to rule out misunderstandings.
+It’s always best to talk directly to the doctor to get a complete explanation from their perspective to rule out misunderstandings.
 If you want to make a complaint within the doctor’s organization this is generally done through the patient advocacy office at a hospital.
 If your concern is more serious and you fear that malpractice has occurred, you will need to seek legal advice or talk to the medical licensing board in your state.

 -